Infosim/stablenet_grafana_datasource/README.md

 place in the Grafana® users' browsers.
 The backend part is written in Go and runs as Grafana® subprocess alongside the Grafana® server.

+Go Version
+---

+Please make sure to have Go 1.14 installed.

 Publishing
 ---

-In order to publish a plugin, execute
+In order to publish a plugin, the StableNet® doc repository has to be checked out and its path exported to an environment variable.
 ```
-export SN_DOCU_HOME=/path/to/sn/docu/repo
+export SN_DOCU_HOME=/path/to/sn/doc
 make ship_all
 ```
 This commands builds the Grafana documentation pdf as well as all zip files for all supported Grafana® versions.